-- Is the project included in an adopted plan? - Is the project consistent with the goals of the River to Sea TPO's Complete Streets Policy on Page 5? - Does local government have Land Development Code requirements to construct sidewalks? - Does the project relate to surface transportation? - Does the project improve mobility between two or more different land use types located within 1/2 mile of each other, including residential and employment, retail or recreational areas? - Does the project benefit transit riders by improving connectivity to existing or programmed pathways or transit facilities? - Does the project conform to Transit Oriented Development principles? - Is the project an extension or phased part of a larger redevelopment effort in the corridor/area?
+- Is the project included in an adopted plan? - Is the project consistent with the goals of the River to Sea TPO's Complete Streets Policy on Page 5? - Does local government have Land Development Code requirements to construct sidewalks? - Does the project relate to surface transportation? - Does the project improve mobility between two or more different land use types located within 1/2 mile of each other, including residential and employment, retail or recreational areas? - Does the project benefit transit riders by improving connectivity to existing or programmed pathways or transit facilities? - Does the project conform to Transit Oriented Development principles? - Does the project sponsor have a Complete Streets Policy? - Is the project an extension or phased part of a larger redevelopment effort in the corridor/area? - Project is located in a "gateway" or entrance corridor as identified in a local government applicant's master plan, or other approved planning document.